pha4ge/hAMRonization_workflow/README.md

 `git clone https://github.com/pha4ge/hAMRonization.git`

-Pointfinder, amrplusplus, and SSTAR are installed manually by going to the `data/non_conda_deps` directory:

-`bash install_non_conda_deps.sh`

 All further dependencies will be installed via conda on execution.

 If you want to run `DeepARG` you need to have a working `singularity` install on your system and invoke `--use-singularity --singularity-args "-B $PWD:/data"` when running snakemake

-Databases can be downloaded by going to the `data/dbs` directory and running:

-`bash get_dbs.sh`

 Execution